What if I told you there was a simple way to become rich? Would you be interested?

 If companies, the government, mutual funds, and the rich are all using this strategy, there has to be a good reason behind it.

 After all, they all rake in millions, even billions every year.
 The reason they use this is because it works.

 I’ve had it work for me.
 I’ve had it work for friends of mine who I have helped with their finances.
 I am sure it will work for you.

 All you have to do is take 10 minutes right now, open a savings account with CIT Bank, and set up the transfer and never do anything again in order to become rich.
 (OK, you might want to go in there every so often and increase the amount you are saving, but you don’t have to.)

 How easy is that?
 The key though is to do it before your friend plays their turn in Words With Friends so you don’t forget!

 Do it when you get paid or just pick a day of the month.
 Don’t get caught up thinking about how much to save either.
-Set it up for $50.
+Set it up for $20.
 Just do it.

 The simplest ways ever to become rich is paying yourself first.
 Make this effortless by using automation to your advantage.